 4) Mind reading.
 “If you really understood me and knew me (if you loved me), then I wouldn’t have to explain; you should know this!”
 Feelings of not wanting to explain and wanting someone to just “know” are common.
 Another version of this is when the person has expressed something once and they feel misunderstood or not heard and they refuse to continue to explain because the other “should get it by now.”

 These lists are not complete but will give you some ideas about how fusion works in relationships, and perhaps you can see some of these processes in your relationship.
 The more relationships are built on this desire for fusion, unresolved conflict is likely to occur.
 Simply put, fusion encourages a lack of self-definition.
 As a result, both partners will experience deprivation as they struggle to be their own person and at the same time feel pulled in the relationship to be less than whole.
 All relationships struggle with these tendencies but as we can be aware of how we create these dynamics then we can continue to become whole.
 In the words of Rilke:

 “Loving does not at first mean merging, surrendering, and uniting with another person (for what would a union be of two people who are unclarified, unfinished, and still incoherent?).
 It is a high inducement for the individual to ripen, to become something in herself, to become world, to become world in herself for the sake of the other person.”

-© Copyright 2008 by By Delyse Ledgard, MA, therapist in Vancouver, British Columbia.
+© Copyright 2008 by By Delyse Ledgard, MA.
 All Rights Reserved.
 Permission to publish granted to GoodTherapy.org.